Nonparametric Bayesian Calibration of Computer Models: Formulation of the calibration problem

-We are in a situation that is analogous to the use of Bayes' Theorem since neither the model nor the observed data give information about $\{P_N(\cdot|q)\}_{q\in \mathcal{D}}$.
-We adopt a Bayesian approach by describing prior information about the physical system in terms of a prior probability. \begin{theorem} Assume that Assumption~\ref{Assump:1} holds.
-Assume that $\{P_N(\cdot|q)\}_{q\in \mathcal{D}}$ is a family of probability measures on $(\Lambda, \mathcal{B}_\Lambda)$ satisfying \eqref{disintmeas}.
-There is a unique solution $P_\Lambda$ of the SIP satisfying the disintegration \eqref{SIPAbsDis}. \end{theorem} Theorem~\ref{SIPBayessol} establishes a \textbf{\textit{nonparametric Bayesian solution}} of the SIP. $\{P_N(\cdot|q)\}_{q\in \mathcal{D}}$ is called the \textbf{\textit{Ansatz prior}} and it is (ideally) chosen based on prior belief and knowledge about the physical parameters in $\Lambda$.
-The solution ${P}_\Lambda$ is a \textbf{\textit{posterior (probability distribution)}} in an epistemological sense that represents the knowledge of encapsulated in the prior updated with the information provided by the observed data.
+We are in a situation that is analogous to the introduction of Bayes' Theorem in a parametric approach.
+We adopt a Bayesian approach by describing prior information about the system in terms of prior distributions.
+Under Assumption~\ref{Assump:1}, any family of $\{P_N(\,\cdot\,|q)\}_{q\in \mathcal{D}}$ of probability measures on $(\Lambda, \mathcal{B}_\Lambda)$ satisfying \eqref{disintmeas} yields a unique solution $P_\Lambda$ of the aSCP satisfying \eqref{SIPAbsDis}.
+We call such a family $\{P_N(\,\cdot\,|q)\}_{q\in \mathcal{D}}$ an \textbf{\textit{Ansatz prior}}.
+The notation reflects the fact that we may choose any prior measure on each contour $Q^{-1}(q)$ for every value $q$ of $Q$.